Tualatin Valley Fire & Rescue

 Goes Digital with Structure Preplanning

 Tualatin Valley Fire & Rescue (TVF&R) provides fire protection and emergency medical services to nearly 520,000 residents across approximately 390 square miles in one of the fastest growing regions in Oregon.
 The District provides services to portions of four counties and includes 11 cities.
-The area encompasses densely populated suburbs, rural farmlands, retail and commercial establishments, and growing industrial complexes.
+From the snow-packed peak of Mt.
+Hood to the depths of the Willamette River, the area encompasses densely populated suburbs, rural farmlands, retail and commercial establishments, and growing industrial complexes.

 Prior to creating preplans in Intterra, TVF&R had a vendor that visited commercial sites that the department had targeted for preplanning, and that vendor created line drawings in a simplified CAD program.
 Each station or fire marshal would be assigned to audit the individual preplan and ensure the details were correct.
 If the required changes were minor, they’d be done in-house.
 If there were extensive changes, the audit would go back to the vendor.
 Once the changes were verified and the responsible party (RP) information was checked, a static PDF of the plan would be loaded to the mobile data computers (MDCs).